 I really enjoy making a nice Sunday dinner for my family.
 Last night's Sunday dinner turned out to be an exquisite one.
 Everything from start to finish was spectacular.
 For starting out I actually made a bowl of paleo butternut squash soup to go with our meal.
 I never make a soup to go with dinner.
 I just always make soups that you eat as an entire meal.
 For the main course, I had some grass-fed beef strip steaks marinated in Primal Kitchen Greek Vinaigrette and Marinade.
 For a side dish, I wrapped Applegate Sunday Bacon around some rainbow carrots (purple, orange, and white) that I picked up during our visit to Eastern Market.
 This was our first time trying out bacon-wrapped carrots and it certainly will not be the last.
 Lately, I just want to wrap everything up in bacon!
 Next up for me will be bacon-wrapped brussels sprouts.

 I had two super healthy meals yesterday and when that happens in the kitchen I feel quite accomplished!
-For lunch, we had a gluten-free, paleo-ish chicken potpie soup and for dinner, we had a grilled lemon/turmeric chicken breast with fried sweet potatoes in ghee, and roasted broccoli.
+For lunch, we had a gluten-free chicken pot pie soup (the soup would have been paleo is you take away the peas) and for dinner, we had a grilled lemon turmeric chicken breast with fried sweet potatoes in ghee, and roasted broccoli.
+I used my trusty Primal Kitchen marinade for the chicken.
 I am trying to get back on the healthy train because I feel like I have somewhat fallen off of it with all of the naughty baking I have been doing.
 I am making an effort to get back on track and I feel good about my meal choices yesterday.
+Keep reading to find out how I created this delicious and healthy lunch and dinner for my daughter and I.

 I don't usually purchase loaves of bread (been trying to keep the carbs down low) but Dave's Killer Bread is the most beautiful bread I have every laid my eyes upon.
 Seriously... bread... beautiful???
 Trust me on this guys.
 I am also a firm believer in #noboringgrilledcheese.
 I made up that hashtag by the way.
 I can't use a boring white loaf of bread and that plastic-like American cheese.
 I guess I am a grilled cheese snob.
 Call me what you will!